georgiee/angular-workshop-skipbo/docs/challenges/02-components/challenge.md

   and insert the elements.
 Use ES6 [spread operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax) or `array.concat`
 </details>

-Do not continue before fixing the bug.
+> ⏱ Start Developing now and come back after ⏱

-## Inject Parent Example
+## Task 3: Inject Parent Example
 Catch up branch to begin with: `workshop/02-components-progress-02`

 A good programmer creates only loosely coupled systems.
 You learn this for a good reason as it makes your code more maintainable.
 The main method of doing so in React for example is by passing data, functions, references and even children with properties (which equals the composition pattern).